The plank is without a doubt one of the most popular core exercises.

 - And there’s the added benefit of developing a lean, strong and toned mid-section (assuming you’re following a healthy eating plan as well).

 It’s certainly beneficial to have a strong and stable core, and the plank is a fundamental exercise in achieving this.
-Unfortunately, most people do it wrong…
+Unfortunately, many people do it wrong…

 As simple as it may look, it is very easy to perform the plank incorrectly, and there’s not a huge margin for error due to the subtle technique tweaks that can make it effective or ineffective.